netscaler/netscaler-adc-metrics-exporter/README.md

 <br>

-On a given NetScaler, some entities such as lbvserver, csvserver, interfaces, etc can have multiple instances of that entity configured, each having its own name.
+On a given Citrix ADC, some entities such as lbvserver, csvserver, interfaces, etc can have multiple instances of that entity configured, each having its own name.
 Such entities have an additional structure in ```metrics.json``` called ```label```.
 A label is used for such entities to differenciate stats among different instances of that entity based on name, ip, type, or any other suitable characteristic of that entitiy.
-Other entities such as http, tcp, ssl are present as a single global parameter for the NetScaler, and thus do not have a ```label``` section in ```metrics.json```.
+Other entities such as http, tcp, ssl are present as a single global parameter for the Citrix ADC, and thus do not have a ```label``` section in ```metrics.json```.

 Verification of Exporter Functionality
 ---
-To verify if the exporter is scraping and exporting stats from NetScaler instances, the following url can be opened on a web browser or curl command can be fired from CLI:
+To verify if the exporter is scraping and exporting stats from Citrix ADC instances, the following url can be opened on a web browser or curl command can be fired from CLI:
 ```
 http://<hostIP>:<port>
 curl http://<hostIP>:<port>
 ```
 where ```hostIP``` is the IP of the host on which the python script or container is running, and ```port``` is the value of the ```--port``` flag which had been provided (```8888``` as per the example).
-All the stats for all the entities configured on the NetScaler and provided in ```metrics.json``` should appear along with their live values.
+All the stats for all the entities configured on the Citrix ADC and provided in ```metrics.json``` should appear along with their live values.
 An example response would be as follows;

 <details>
 <summary>Sample Output</summary>